threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 * Total stakers = farm operators + validator operators + non-operators stakers

-* individual staked ratio = TFT staked per individual staker / TFT staked total
+* Individual staked ratio = TFT staked per individual staker / TFT staked in total

 We propose the following staking rewards distribution:

 * Rewards distribution per staker types
   * Validator operators
     * Validator staking rewards
-      * individual staked ratio * 2% * PoU rewards
+      * individual staked ratio * 2% * PoU revenues
     * Delegated Staking rewards
-      * individual staked ratio * 16% * PoU rewards
+      * individual staked ratio * 16% * PoU revenues
   * Farm operators
     * Farmer staking rewards
-      * individual staked ratio * 2% * PoU rewards
+      * individual staked ratio * 2% * PoU revenues
     * Delegated Staking rewards
-      * individual staked ratio * 16% * PoU rewards
+      * individual staked ratio * 16% * PoU revenues
   * Non-operator stakers
     * Delegated Staking rewards
-      * individual staked ratio * 16% * PoU rewards
+      * individual staked ratio * 16% * PoU revenues

 ## Voting Power

-* The three types of stakers (validators, farmers and delegators) get vote power on the TFChain DAO in relation to the weight of the amount of staked tokens.
+* The three types of stakers (validators, farmers and delegators) get voting power on the TFChain DAO based on the amount of staked tokens
+* Since 50% of the TFT staked is within the validator staking and 50% of the TFT staked is within the staking pool staking (farmer staking and delegator staking)
+  * The staking program provides a balance between the validator staking and staking pool staking

 ## Slashing

-* A form of punishment (e.g. validator-only slashing) will be implemented in the cases where the validators misbehaves.
-The incites validators to be constantly effective and will allow stakers to support trusted parties (e.g. validators with few or no failures)
+* A form of punishment (i.e. validator-only slashing) will be implemented in the cases where the validators misbehaves.
+* The incites validators to be constantly effective and will allow stakers to support trusted parties (e.g. validators with few or no failures)
 * Potential slashing events:
   * Failure to participate promptly in minting.
   * Normal PoS slashing events.

 ## Node Collateral Program: Concept and Examples